di-br/ScoobyCAN/README.md

 ### General idea
 Starting from the [original repository](https://github.com/fabiobaltieri/toyothack) as inspiration and code skeleton, this is my attempt to look at CAN data while sniffing the CAN bus.

-The interfaced used is [USBtin](http://www.fischl.de/usbtin/), along with SocketCAN interfaces and the lot.
-Recording/replaying data is easy and still fun.
-Ultimately I want to play with the available data and see what I can make of it.
+The interface used is [USBtin](http://www.fischl.de/usbtin/), along with SocketCAN and the lot.
+Recording/replaying data is easy and fun.
+Ultimately I want to play with the available data and see what I can make of it (like implementing a TPS-light).
 The CAN bus will only be read, no injecting of data.

 The information about the content of the CAN frames is taken from the [Subaru Diesel Crew](https://subdiesel.wordpress.com/).

 ## Current status
-Well, it kind a works.
+Well, it kinda works.
 Still needs extending.
 It looks like this:
 ![screenshot](https://github.com/di-br/ScoobyCAN/blob/master/examples/screenshot.png "screenshot")